rackerlabs/support-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

 rsync or sftp, or you can use the OpenStack Swift client to transfer your data to Cloud Files, and from there transfer to the Cloud Server.

-To use Cloud Files, follow these preparatory steps (for this example we'll use an existing container named "Tomcat"):
+To use Cloud Files, follow these preparatory steps (this example uses an existing container named "Tomcat"):

 1. Using SSH, connect to your EC2 instance.